akshayKhot/akshayKhot.github.io/_posts/2021-7-13-fetch-key-in-ruby-hash.md

 tags: ruby
 ---

-While reading the source code for one of the Ruby standard library modules, I came across the `fetch` method on a Ruby Hash.
+While reading the source code for a module in the Ruby standard library, I came across the `fetch` method on a Ruby Hash.
 Having used only the `[]` syntax so far, I was interested in learning why Ruby provides this alternate method that apparently does the same thing.
 Here's a brief explanation of the `Hash#fetch` method and when you should use it instead of the `[]`.

 From the [docs](https://ruby-doc.org/core-3.0.1/Hash.html#method-i-fetch), the `fetch` method returns the value for the given key, if found.
 Otherwise, it returns a `KeyError`.